|Workable Solutions||Step-by-step Troubleshooting|

 A Brief Overview of rm Command Line

-How to Recover Files Deleted by Command Line on Mac
+How to Recover Files Deleted on Mac - with Terminal, Time Machine, Software

 If you have performed a quick deletion with the rm command line to mistakenly remove some needful files from the desktop or anywhere else on Mac, the files won't go to the trans bin, so you can't recover the lost files from trash bin directly.
 But don't worry, you can still use the advanced methods below to recover deleted files by command line possibly.